CreativeCircus/circuslabs-api/readme.md

 }
 ```

-If you are storing a `number`, you also need to provide an `action` property, with action you want to perform on the number, and sometimes a `quantity` property, with the amount you want to perform said action.
+If you are storing a `number`, you also need to provide an `action` property, with action you want to perform on the number, and sometimes a `value` property, with the amount you want to perform said action.
 See the examples if this doesn't make sense.
 ```javascript
 {
   type: 'number',